george-hawkins/arf-drone/pixhawk-setup.md

 _Decrease the FS Pwn value._
 ![set FS_THR_VALUE](images/mission-planner/arming/1c-set-fs_thr_value.png)

 Now try arming again.
 The next failure reason is actually a result of running the wizard!
 The Pixhawk has to be rebooted in order to pick up the new accelerometer values resulting from the accelerometer calibration step.
-So press the _Disconnect_ button (upper right) in MP and unplug the Pixhawk and plug it back in to reboot it, once its ready again press the _Connect_ button in MP.
+So press the _Disconnect_ button (upper right) in MP and unplug the Pixhawk and plug it back in to reboot it, once it's ready again press the _Connect_ button in MP.

 _Reboot required after calibration._
 <img width="512" src="images/mission-planner/arming/2-calibration-reboot.png">